Environmental Impact Assessment Ordinance

 1. General

-1.1 This annex describes the commonly adopted approaches and methodologies for assessment of air quality impact arising from designated projects.
+1.1 This Annex describes the commonly adopted approaches and methodologies for assessment of air quality impact arising from designated projects.
 The methodologies may vary from case to case, depending on the nature of air quality issues and the latest development in methods and techniques.

 2. Determination of Air Sensitive Receiver